Neurodiversity

 If I write a book, featuring a protagonist with ADHD, I still need to consider and be thoughtful towards others with ADHD too.

-categories, Attentive, Inattentive and Combined.
+Many people don't know that ADHD is split into three categories, Attentive, Inattentive and Combined.
 It's also highly likely that we have other comorbid traits/conditions on top of our ADHD.
 Which, as you can imagine, makes talking about ADHD a little more complex than most may have considered.

 The more books we read books that feature neurodiversity, different types or the same types, told in different ways, the more likely it is that we will have a broader and more realistic understanding of what it is to be neurodivergent.
 One person's experience is not the only experience.